tom-nook/toulbox/posts/what-is-devsecops.md

   docker push $IMAGE_ID:$VERSION
 ```

-We are creating an image because we want other developers to be able to `PULL` the image whenever they wish to contribute.
+We are creating an image because we want other developers to `PULL` the image whenever they wish to contribute.

 Additionally, it makes it easier to deploy to any server capable of running Docker, such as a Kubernetes cluster, EKS, AKS, GKE, etc.